romadox/SynthCorona/readme.md

       IMP /wherever/your/file/is/file.txt

-Importing like this will load all instruments and patters into the current file, under their original names.
+Importing like this will load all instruments and patterns into the current file, under their original names.
 Generally, putting IMP statements at the beginning of the file is best, to prevent overwriting your other stuff.